unicornaqq/leetcode/fractionToDecimal.md

 [PEP238 about the changes of division](https://www.python.org/dev/peps/pep-0238/)

+> x//y to return the floor ("floor division")
+>
+> During the transitional phase, we have to support three division operators within the same program: classic division (for / in modules without a future division statement), true division (for / in modules with a future division statement), and floor division (for //).
+Each operator comes in two flavors: regular, and as an augmented assignment operator (/= or //=).
+>
+> a // b == floor(a/b)

 ### Handle some boundary case

 Remember to handle the non-recurring and non-decimal case.